Nothing Found

 Métis Scholar Awards

-Are you a full time Métis student in one of the 21 post-secondary institutions in Alberta?
+Are you a full time Métis student in one of the 21 Alberta post-secondary institutions listed below?

 You may qualify for financial assistance through the Métis Scholar Awards program that provides financial support throughout your certificate, diploma or undergraduate program.
 Depending upon the institution, Métis Scholar Awards may also be available for graduate studies.